juliusace9000/tuhh-campus-shop/README.md

 1. Branch naming convention

    1. name it 'feature/ <feature-name>' to create a tree structure for your branches
+      1. Add new feature/enhancement:  'feature/name'
+      2. Fix some bug 'bugfix/name'
+      3. change some structure or data model 'refactoring/name'

 2. Create an 'WIP: feature/<feature-name>' Merge Request, so others know what you are working on